-That is why our team of Philadelphia nursing home abuse lawyers is committed to holding Pennsylvania and New Jersey nursing homes accountable for their care.
-There is typically no justification for a nursing home to patient to develop a late stage bedsore.
+That is why our team of Philadelphia nursing home neglect and abuse lawyers is committed to holding Pennsylvania and New Jersey nursing homes accountable for their care.
+There is typically no justification for a patient at a nursing home to develop a late stage bedsore.
 When this happens, please contact one of our lawyers for assistance.
-We will vigorously fight for the resident’s rights and demand the nursing homes provide the care their patients need.
+We will vigorously fight for the resident’s rights and demand that the nursing homes provide the care their patients need.

 Bedsores are usually easy to prevent.
 In well-run nursing homes in Philadelphia, the staff regularly moves or turns the resident.
-If a bedsore starts to form it is critical to start treatment early, before it progresses to a more severe stage.
+If a bedsore starts to form, it is critical to start treatment early, before it progresses to a more severe stage.
 If untreated the sore can rapidly become bigger and deeper and lead to other health risks.
-Often deep ulcers will become infected and can lead to sepsis and ultimately death.
+Often deep ulcers will become infected and can lead to sepsis and ultimately, a wrongful death.
 When bedsores reach stage 4, the final stage, they look like large blisters, and the dead tissue reaches down to the muscle or bone.
 At this late stage the resident will need hospital care to surgically remove the dead tissue and to clean out any infection.
-Bedsores can be particularly painful if untreated, which then usually leads to additional medication that can impair the patients cognitive function.
+Bedsores can be particularly painful if untreated, which then usually leads to additional medication that can impair the patient’s cognitive function.

 Due to the prevalence of bedsores, federal law requires a nursing homes facility to create a preventative plan.
 Pennsylvania also has extensive regulations regarding the treatment and care of nursing home residents.

 Who Can Be Held Liable for Bed Sore Injuries?